FelixOnline/v2/content/articles/2011-6-2-decision-to-cut-ties-with-case-is-an-embarrassment-to-imperial.md

  - /comment/1306/decision-to-cut-ties-with-case-is-an-embarrassment-to-imperial
 imported: true
 comments:
+ - value: >
- - Perhaps Imperial is well known enough that it is more effective for it to campaign for its own issues As pointed out it clearly isnt a financial issue
+     Perhaps Imperial is well known enough that it is more effective for it to campaign for its own issues.
+As pointed out, it clearly isn't a financial issue.

 # Article Taxonomies
 categories: